zextras/tech-doc/source/carbonio-ce/general.rst

 .. card:: Community

-   Zextras Community is a collection of articles, guidelines, howtos, and other useful material about |zx|\s products, including
+   Zextras Community is a collection of articles, guidelines, howtos, and other useful material about |zx| products, including
    |product|, whose dedicated section is
    https://community.zextras.com/zextras-carbonio/